Carlos Correa: 2022-23 offseason

 On November 2, 2022, Correa opted out of the final two seasons of his contract and became a free agent.

 On December 15, Correa and the San Francisco Giants agreed to a 13-year contract worth $350 million.
 A press conference scheduled for December 20 to introduce Correa as a Giant at Oracle Park was cancelled three hours before it was to begin as the Giants found an issue with Correa's physical exam.
 The Giants were reportedly concerned with the long term health of Correa's right ankle, which he had surgically repaired after an injury back in 2014.
-As the Giants wanted to renegotiate, Correa's agent, Scott Boras, reached out to other teams and reached an agreement with the New York Mets on a 12-year contract worth $315 million.
-However, the Mets also had concerns with Correa's ankle from their physical exam.
+Subsequently, the deal fell through, and Correa remained a free agent.
+Later, Correa's agent, Scott Boras, reached out to other teams and reached an agreement with the New York Mets on a 12-year contract worth $315 million.
+However, the Mets also had concerns with Correa's ankle from their physical exam, and this deal also fell through.

-As the Mets attempted to renegotiate with Correa, Boras re-engaged with the Twins.
+Later, Boras re-engaged with the Twins.
 On January 11, 2023, Correa re-signed with the Twins for six years and $200 million plus vesting options that could increase the value of the deal to $270 million.

 2023 season

-In 2023, Correa batted .230/.312/.399 (all career lows), and grounded into double plays a league-leading and career high 30 times.
+In 2023, Correa batted .230/.312/.399, which were all career lows.
+He also grounded into double plays a league-leading and career high 30 times.

 The Twins won the American League Central division title.
-During the 2023 postseason, Correa drove in the go-ahead run during Game 2 of the Wild Card Series against the Toronto Blue Jays and in the same game tagged out Vladimir Guerrero, Jr. in a pickoff attempt by Sonny Gray.
+During the 2023 postseason, Correa drove in the go-ahead run during Game 2 of the Wild Card Series against the Toronto Blue Jays and in the same game tagged out Vladimir Guerrero Jr. in a pickoff attempt by Sonny Gray.
 This allowed the Twins to win their first playoff game since 2004 and their first playoff series since 2002.
-They would go on to lose against Correa's former team, the Houston Astros in the 2023 ALDS.
+They would go on to lose against Correa's former team, the Houston Astros in the 2023 ALDS 3–1.